How to Keep Squirrels Out of the Garden

 There are also many natural repellents on the market:

 • Spread predator urine around your garden.
-Garden nurseries will carry repellents that are made with the urine of squirrels’ predators, such as foxes or coyotes.
-These are meant to be sprayed around gardens to keep squirrels away, so will need to be reapplied regularly.
+Garden nurseries will carry repellents made with the urine of squirrels’ predators, such as foxes or coyotes.
+These repellents are meant to be sprayed around gardens to keep squirrels away, so they will need to be reapplied regularly.
 Be sure to check the collection method of the brand that you are considering to make sure that the material is collected humanely.

 • Try sprinkling cayenne pepper, ground chili peppers, or pepper flakes around your plants when they are ready to bloom.
 Peppers have “capsaicin” which squirrels hate, so it’s a natural squirrel deterrent.
 Or, make a pepper spray; you can mix dried pepper with apple cider vinegar.
 Note: Birds can’t taste capsaicin, so add some cayenne pepper to those bird feeders to deter squirrels.

 • Another deterrent is peppermint oil, which turns off squirrels.
 Pour some into a spray bottle with apple cider vinegar and spray around your plants.
+These sprays do need to be reapplied after a rain.

 • One reader claims blood meal sprinkled around the garden soil works against squirrels.